-A wearable alert system is very common today, what used to be mainly a medical alert tool to monitor the elderly is now widely used by people from all ages and genders.
-Today they are not only used for monitoring sick people but are widely used by the healthy to quickly alert their loved ones, police and emergency services in the case of any accident or criminal assault.
+A wearable alert system is very common today.
+What used to be mainly a medical alert tool to monitor the elderly is now widely used by people of all ages and genders.
+Today they are not only used for monitoring sick people but are widely used by the healthy to quickly alert their loved ones, police and emergency services in the case of an accident or criminal assault.
 But to make sure that your alert system provides the right protection you should use it the right way.

 Here are 10 tips on how to use your wearable alert system in a way that will increase your personal safety: